 Eylea, Lucentis and Avastin are drugs that have been shown to slow the progression of wet AMD and in some patients vision may improve.
 These drugs are injected into the back of the eye by an ophthalmologist in a series of appointments.
-Watch the Retinal Injections Patient Journey video for a detailed explanation of retinal injections.
+Visit our retinal injections page for a detailed explanation of retinal injections.

 Photodynamic therapy is another treatment which involves injecting a light-sensitive dye (called Visudyne) into a vein then shining a laser onto the macula.
 A reaction between the dye and the light causes the blood vessels to seal preventing further leaking.